MicrosoftDocs/bot-docs/articles/bot-service-channel-connect-webchat.md

 <!-- ![Chat control Client](./media/chatwidget-client.png) -->

-### Production embedding  options
+### Production embedding  option

-#### Option 1 - Keep your secret hidden, exchange your secret for a token, and generate the embed
+#### Keep your secret hidden, exchange your secret for a token, and generate the embed

 This option does not expose the Web Chat channel secret key in the client web page, as it is required in a production environment.